 Settle In for the New Normal

 Even if it doesn’t last forever, the new normal for the next few months is remote operations, decreased consumer foot-traffic, rate declines, a fluctuating stock market, and global interruptions to trade and commerce.
 Employees need effective internet access and tech to be able to work from home.
 Some banks have already invested in laptops and other equipment to send home with staff to make it possible to continue working for the next few weeks.

 However, there is also a need to ensure consumers can still access needed services.
-Remote operations are possible for things like loan applications and approvals, and many banks have already been using remote check deposit options and mobile banking.
+Remote operations are possible for things like loan applications and approvals, and many banks have already been using remote check deposit options and mobile banking during covid-19.
 There is an expectation that more tech-friendly options will be developed for the near future, but making sure consumers find these options valid or acceptable is a concern.

 Digital initiatives need to be a priority, but implementing services that last beyond the demands of the COVID-19 pandemic is what will create a more stable future.
 Make no mistake, there will be a new expectation for digital delivery capabilities for both employee and consumer once the scare is over.